 A good dose of faith and gumption took this midwest darling from a high-stress career to a joy-filled handcrafted business.
-Brittany Whitenack, of the beloved Antique Candle Co., shares her heart and an insider peek into the story of this thriving community.
+Brittany Whitenack, of the beloved Antique Candle Co., shares her heart and an insider peek into the story of this thriving business.
 You’re sure to sense her delightful spirit bounce from these words and fall as much in love with this visionary company as we have.

 Tell us a bit about your family, where you live, what you enjoy doing as a family, and how you love to spend some of your downtime.

 Hi, friend!
 My name is Brittany and I am a thirty-something that is enjoying this season of life.
 I founded Antique Candle Co. six years ago and now lead a team of 32.
 I do this alongside my family—which includes four of my brothers (I come from a large family).
 Bonus: I work with several brothers and sisters in Christ from my church, too!
 Work days are exciting and it’s what I spend most of my time doing.
 I am blessed to have full support from my husband, Dan, to whom I’ve been married for 9 years (whew, that flew by!).
 In my downtime, I LOVE thinking of the next place to explore in the U.S. and bring my husband and pug along with me.

 I grew up in a traditional Southern Baptist church and am so thankful for that foundation.
 I heard the gospel clearly presented every single Sunday, which was always accompanied by an alter call—an opportunity to give someone to respond to the Holy Spirit’s prompting.
 Because of this upbringing, I could tell anyone the Jesus story by the age of seven.
 However, I didn’t truly believe this story myself.